Criticisms of globalization

-Criticism of globalization is skepticism of the claimed benefits of globalization (or Globalisation).
+Criticism of globalization is skepticism of the claimed benefits of globalization.
 Many of these views are held by the anti-globalization movement.
 Globalization has created much global and internal unrest in many countries.
 Case studies of Thailand and the Arab nations' view of globalization show that globalization may be a threat to culture and religion, and it may harm indigenous people groups while multinational corporations would profit from it.
 Although globalization improved the global standard of living and economic development, it has been criticized for its production of negative effects.
 Globalization is not simply an economic project, but it also influences a country environmentally, politically, and socially as well.

 Economic impacts

 There is a debate over how globalization affects employment.
 There is less domestic manufacture of everyday products as a result of globalization.
-When buyers search for a product, they will usually choose the least expensive option, and in the richest countries, locally-made items cannot compete with the pricing of goods manufactured elsewhere.
+When buyers search for a product, they will usually choose the least expensive option.
+In affluent countries, local goods are disadvantaged competing with the cheaper prices of goods manufactured abroad.

-It was estimated in 2013 that the Chinese import competition led to a loss of employment for 548,000 US workers between 1990 and 2000.
+It was estimated in 2013 that the Chinese import competition as well as American corporations offshoring led to a loss of employment for 548,000 US workers between 1990 and 2000.

 Political impacts

 Globalization as American hegemony

+According to Lisandro E. Claudio, resistance against American hegemony was seen during the Cold War through the Third World or non-aligned movement that resisted Soviet Communism in addition to American hegemony.

-English Philosopher John Gray described globalization as post-Cold War American triumphalism, and stated "global laissez-faire is an American project".
+According to English Philosopher John Gray, they described globalization as post-Cold War American triumphalism, and stated "global laissez-faire is an American project".
 Gray argues that the American system of Globalization is past its prime and is no longer sustainable in the modern world.
 Globalization in the United States began with the common goal of forming a global collective that facilitates a steady stream of trade, internationalism, and collaboration in various sectors to promote peace and prosperity.
-Some scholars and critics say the Washington Consensus played a role in solidifying the United States as one of the core nation-states at the heart of the system of global capitalism in the post-Cold War era.
+Some scholars and critics say the Washington Consensus played a role in solidifying the United States as one of the core nation-states as one of the most significant contributors towards promoting global capitalism in the post-Cold War era.

-Sanjib Baruah criticizes American-led globalism as tending to export American hegemony while only benefiting a small, English-speaking minority in developing countries at the expense of the broader population.
-On the other hand, United States President Donald Trump, speaking to the U.N.
-General Assembly, stated that he felt that America had lost its former high regard and that 'globalism' had led to America bearing a disproportionate share of the costs of international initiatives.
+According to Sanjib Baruah, he criticizes U.S.-led globalism as exporting American hegemony that benefits an English-speaking population at the expense of indigenous populations in developing countries.
+While speaking at the U.N.
+General Assembly in 2022, United States President Donald Trump challenges this belief by stating that America had lost its former high regard and that globalism caused his country to bear a disproportionate amount of expenses in international initiatives.
 According to a survey conducted by the Pew Research Center, many citizens in Britain and America have a feeling of being forgotten or swept up by globalization and its lasting effects.
-According to the survey, these feelings were brought on by the rising cost of living, culture shifts, industry decline, and the rising influence of American multinational corporations.
+The survey also reveals these feelings were influenced by the rising cost of living, culture shifts, industry decline, and the rising influence of American multinational corporations.